Broadway Legend Patti Lupone Trashes Madonna’s Entire Film Career: ‘She’s A Movie Killer! [Video]’

 “[Furthermore,] her performance, which consists of cutting a glamorous swath through crowded settings and passionately feigning the emotions on the soundtrack, is legitimately stellar and full of fire.”

-Similarly, Madonna, like LuPone, is quite the accomplished stage actress.
+Additionally, like LuPone, Madonna is quite the accomplished stage actress.

 “In addition to scoring the coveted title role in the 1996 film adaptation of Evita,” People notes, “Madonna appeared on Broadway in the 1986 production of Goose and Tom-Tom, the 1988 production of Speed-the-Plow, and the 2002 production of Up for Grabs.”

-When asked if she had ever met Madonna face-to-face after their shared acts of Peron for different audiences, LuPone proclaimed that they had once been scheduled to perform at the same venue, but an employee with a preference for Patti interacted in a way that hindered any chance of a positive interaction between herself and Madonna.
+When asked if she had ever met Madonna face-to-face after their shared acts of Peron for different audiences, LuPone proclaimed that they had once been scheduled to perform at the same venue, but an employee with a preference for Patti interacted in a way that hindered any chance of a positive interaction between herself and the pop star.

 War Paint's #PattiLuPone Calls Out @Madonna As 'Movie Killer' on WWHL With Andy Cohen https://t.co/oZcJlkXUvv pic.twitter.com/w6z3stqxqI